WebexCC-SA/LAB-2857/docs/08-connectflow-03-ic.md

 ## Create Meeting Links

 Similarly to what we did previously in the **Webex Instant Connect API** section , here we will create Webex Instant Connect meeting links.
-However, instead of using curl we will use an **HTTP Request** node.
+However, instead of using curl/httpie we will use an **HTTP Request** node.

 1. Go back to Webex Connect, and click on **Services**.
 Select your POD, access your Flows and then your 'Healthcare Main Flow' Flow.
 Click on the **Settings** wheel on the top right, and then **Custom Variables**.
 Find the variable named _botToken_ and paste the value of the BOT token created in the _Instant Connect API_ previous section.